christhekeele/mnemonix/README.md

 end
 ```

-3. Follow setup instructions for any key-value stores you want to use:
+3. Follow setup instructions for any key-value stores you want to use.

 4. Run `mix deps.get`.